hyperspy/hyperspy/doc/user_guide/eds.rst

 Plotting
 --------

-You can visualize an EDS spectrum using the :py:meth:`~.signals.eds.EDSSpectrum.plot` method (see :ref:`visualisation<visualization-label>`).
+You can visualize an EDS spectrum using the :py:meth:`~._signals.eds.EDSSpectrum.plot` method (see :ref:`visualisation<visualization-label>`).
 For example:

 .. code-block:: python